Probabilistic model for Padel games dynamics: Introduction

 The main idea of this work is to unveil underlying mechanisms of the game.
-To do so, we focused our study on two objectives.
-Firstly, we extracted data from elite Padel matches.
-This is a very costly but necessary procedure that allows us to carry out a reliable analysis of the system.
-Secondly, based on the empirical data collected, we characterized the dynamics and proposed probabilistic rules to generate, from a model, the dynamics that we observe in the game.
+To accomplish this, we utilized empirical data collected from elite Padel matches to investigate and characterize the dynamics of the game.
+Building upon this data, we developed a model that incorporates probabilistic rules to simulate the observed dynamics.
+By doing so, we aimed to generate a representation of the game's dynamics that aligns with the empirical evidence gathered from real-world matches.
 Due to the inherent complexity of this system, we propose a simple and parsimonious model in order to intuitively understand the meaning and effect of each parameter and its relationship with the real dynamics.
-In particular, with this model, we are interested in studying the probability of obtaining rallies of a given length, since a connection between this observable and team performance has been shown in previous works \cite{courel2017game}.
+In particular, with this model, we are interested in studying the probability of obtaining rallies of a given length, since a connection between this emergent and team performance has been shown in previous works \cite{courel2017game}.